-Study abroad students are an audience so near and dear to my heart since just three years ago I boarded a plane to leave my mom, home town and everything familiar for the longest stretch of time to date.
-I look back on that baby version of myself with compassion often.
-I loved Florence, I … Continue reading Surviving a Semester Studying Abroad
+Study abroad students are so near and dear to my heart since just three years ago I boarded a plane to leave my mom, home town and everything familiar for the longest stretch of time to date.
+I often look back on that baby version of myself with compassion.
+I loved Florence, I loved being … Continue reading Surviving a Semester Studying Abroad

-Italy is a beautiful, sometimes confusing, country.
+Italy is a beautiful and sometimes confusing country.
 As embarrassing as it is to admit this now, I knew really nothing at all about Italy when I first went.
 I'm talking about "what's the Ponte Vecchio" and "is this the Duomo" (when passing Santa Croce) nothing.
-However the things I wish I knew before I first went … Continue reading 10 Things I Wish Someone Told Me Before I went to Italy for the First Time
+However the things I wish I knew before I first … Continue reading 10 Things I Wish Someone Told Me Before I went to Italy for the First Time

 When I took my first art history class, I didn't really know what art history was but I was pretty sure that I wouldn't like it.
 Five courses later, hours memorizing titles, artists, years and mediums, and countless visits to museums all over the glob in search of seeing the works I learned about in … Continue reading Not an Art Historian?
 A Beginner’s Guide to the Uffizi Gallery

 Just before I left New York to study abroad for a full semester in Florence, Caryn introduced me to Girl in Florence - American expat ( & immigrant, as she often points out) who wound up in Florence and has become guru for all things Italian.
 I scoured through her blog, soaking up all of the recommendations … Continue reading Escaping Crowds: Going off the Beaten Path while Traveling